Counterespionage Law of the People's Republic of China

-The Counterespionage Law of the People's Republic of China is a legislation concerning counterespionage in China.
-It was passed by the Standing Committee of the National People's Congress on 1 November 2014 came into effect on that day.
+The Counterespionage Law of the People's Republic of China was passed by the Standing Committee of the National People's Congress on 1 November 2014 came into effect on that day.
+It was revised on 26 April 2023, which came into effect on 1 July 2023.

 Legislative history

 The draft of the Counterespionage Law of the People's Republic of China was first reviewed at the 10th meeting of the Standing Committee of the 12th National People's Congress on August 25, 2014; the draft was reviewed again at the 11th meeting of the NPCSC on October 28 of the same year.
 The law was formally passed at the 11th meeting of the NPCSC on November 1 of the same year.
 This is the first time that China has legally identified specific espionage activities.